oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

       service ovirt-engine-dwhd stop

-If the ovirt_engine_history database remains on the same host as the engine, machine A,
+If the ovirt_engine_history database remains on the same host as the engine machine A,

 *   Edit file **/var/lib/pgsql/data/postgresql.conf**